irsbugs/GStreaming/README.md

 ## gst-launch-1.0 and gst-inspect-1.0

 With a computer using a Ubuntu distro, then it includes two GStreamer utilities that run from the bash prompt.
-The **gst-launch-1.0** performs in a similar way to the python code *Gst.parse_launch()*.
+The **gst-launch-1.0** performs in a similar way to the Python code *Gst.parse_launch()*.
 It is used to build and test pipelines.
 For example the following will build a pipeline that starts mp3 data streaming from a radio station and playing on your computer.
 ```
 $ gst-launch-1.0 playbin uri=http://live-radio01.mediahubaustralia.com/2LRW/mp3/
 ```
-As mentioned above the python code using the poll() method of playing a radio station could not be stopped with Control-C. The above gst-launch-1.0 utility will stop with a Control-C. However using the *-e* option in the command string is considered a more graceful way of stopping.
+As mentioned above the Python code using the poll() method of playing a radio station could not be stopped with Control-C. The above gst-launch-1.0 utility will stop with a Control-C. However using the *-e* option in the command string is considered a more graceful way of stopping.
 ```
 $ gst-launch-1.0 -e playbin uri=http://live-radio01.mediahubaustralia.com/2LRW/mp3/
 ```
-The *-e* is not supported in the python *Gst.parse_launch()* function.
+The *-e* is not supported in the Python *Gst.parse_launch()* function.

 The **gst-inspect-1.0** utility allows you to review what plugins are installed for GStreamer.
-Your distro will probably have shipped with two catagories of plugins.
+Your distro will probably have shipped with two categories of plugins.
 The *base* and the *good*.
-Run the utility similar to:
+Run the utility to review the total number of plugins installed:
 ```
 $ gst-inspect-1.0
 gio:  giosink: GIO sink